juicedata/juicefs-csi-driver/docs/en/guide/pv.md

       limits:
         cpu: "5"
         memory: "5Gi"
-  # Declare mount options here if in need
-  # mountOptions:
-  #   - cache-size=2048
 ```

-When StorageClass is created by Helm, mount configuration is created along the way, you should manage mount config directly in Helm, rather than [creating mount configuration separately](#create-mount-config).
+As is demonstrated with the `backend` field, when StorageClass is created by Helm, volume credentials is created along the way, you should manage directly in Helm, rather than [creating volume credentials separately](#volume-credentials).

 ### Create via kubectl